 Once installed the bat boxes should only be disturbed by an ecologist with a bat licence.
-It may be that a partnership could be developed with the Surrey Bat Group who may be able to monitor the bat boxes.

 Protected Species

 Good practice guidance specifically developed to protect wildlife and habitats to legally undertake work in woodland and forests indicates that works must be planned carefully and necessary check undertaken (Forestry Commission and Natural England, 2020).
 This must be implemented to ensure works comply with guidance and avoid the need for a mitigation licence for bats, Great Crested Newt and Hazel Dormouse.
 See section 8.2 for measures to be taken to reduce impacts on protected species while undertaking this work.